MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ## Czech personal identity number
 This sensitive information type entity is included in the EU National identification number bundle and is available as a stand alone sensitive information type entity.

 ### Format

-Nine digits with optional forward slash (old format) 10 digits with optional forward slash (new format)
+nine digits with optional forward slash (old format) ten digits with optional forward slash (new format)

 ### Pattern

-Nine digits (old format):
+nine digits (old format):
-- Nine digits
+- nine digits

 OR

-- Six digits that represent date of birth
+- six digits that represent date of birth
-- A forward slash
+- a forward slash
-- Three digits
+- three digits

-10 digits (new format):
+ten digits (new format):
-- 10 digits
+- ten digits

 OR

-- Six digits that represent date of birth
+- six digits that represent date of birth
-- A forward slash
+- a forward slash
-- Four digits where last digit is a check digit
+- four digits where last digit is a check digit

 ### Checksum